 • constant feeling of thirst;

-• an increase in body temperature up to 38.5-39 ° С;
+• increase in body temperature to 38.5-39°C;

 • signs of intoxication - fatigue, weakness, loss of appetite.

-Possible glomerulonephritis is also indicated by a recent bacterial (angina, acute rheumatic fever) or viral infection, vaccination, interaction with toxic substances.
+Possible glomerulonephritis is also indicated by a recent bacterial (angina, acute rheumatic fever) or viral infection, vaccination, or interaction with toxic substances.

-Stage two: laboratory tests
+Second stage: laboratory tests

 If glomerulonephritis is suspected, the following laboratory methods are prescribed: